grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 ## Audio architecture modules

 An *audio architecture module* typically connects a Faust program to the audio drivers.
 It is responsible for allocating and releasing the audio channels and for calling the Faust `dsp::compute` method to handle incoming audio buffers and/or to produce audio output.
 It is also responsible for presenting the audio as non-interleaved float data, normalized between -1.0 and 1.0.

+The default compilation model uses separated audio input and output buffers, that is not referring to the same memory locations.
+The `-inpl (--in-place)` code generation model allows to genearte code working when *input and output buffers are the same* (which is typically needed in some embedded devices) .
+This option currently only works in scalar (= default) code generation mode.

 A Faust audio architecture module derives from an *audio* class defined as below (simplified version, see the [real version here)](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/audio/audio.h):